 Read on to find out what they said!

 Table of contents:

-What kind of issues do seniors encounter when flying?
+What kinds of issues do seniors encounter when flying?

 Schiphol Airport is the main international airport in the Netherlands; it is Europe’s third busiest airport and everyone who has ever travelled to or from Schiphol knows that it can be a confusing place.
 We asked the security company that provides services for less mobile passengers what their customers struggle with the most, and how they help.

-If traveling by plane is something you’ve avoided because you’re worried about the stress of it all, you can finally relax and rest assured!
+If traveling by plane is something you’ve avoided because you’re worried about the stress of it all, you can finally relax!

 “The assistance provided is in accordance with the passenger’s needs, from the start to the end.
 Meaning from the beginning of their airport experience to the end of it. “ Axxicom Airport Caddy

 “Travel is something that everyone should be able to do.
 When it is not possible to travel independently due to mobility restrictions, we gladly help people on their journey.
 The airline is informed of the kind of assistance that’s required when the person books their ticket.
 We provide help to get to the gate, but also to their seat inside the plane.
 Our employees are trained to take passengers to their boarding gate as quickly and safely as possible.
 There are also especially trained staff members to lift passengers from their wheelchair into their seats.
 After booking, the airline will inform us of the flight booked and the assistance requested.
 This way, we know when we can expect each passenger and we ensure that we have enough staff ready to allow everyone to board their flights on time.
 We notice that passengers are particularly worried about getting to their flight on time and whether they are taken to the correct gate.
 Because we know their flight numbers, we can use them to keep an eye on the departure times and gates so we can reassure them.
 After checking their suitcases in, passengers can wait in our special waiting area.
 The waiting area is equipped with a service desk and a host is present to answer any questions the passenger might have.”